 What makes successful environmental portraits?

 Successful environmental portraits are characterized by a harmonious integration of the subject and their surroundings.
-This integration can be achieved through careful composition, lighting, and posing, ensuring that both the subject and the environment work together to convey a cohesive narrative and evoke a sense of connection and authenticity.
+This integration can be achieved through careful composition, lighting, and posing, ensuring that the subject and the environment work together to convey a cohesive narrative and evoke a sense of connection and authenticity.

 The main difference between an environmental portrait and a candid photograph lies in the intent and control over the image.
 An environmental portrait is a deliberate composition where the subject and their surroundings are carefully chosen and arranged, while a candid photo captures genuine, unposed moments, often without the subject’s awareness, resulting in a more spontaneous and authentic representation of the subject and their environment.